JamesDHW/Article---Gatsby-Blog/src/blog/2021/08/building-your-own-blog-with-gatsby-and-github-pages/index.md

 6. Create a template to display the blog post pages.
 7. Deploy our project to GitHub Pages.

-# Step 1 - Generate a new Gatsby project
+# Generate a new Gatsby project

 To generate a new Gatsby project, run: